DmitryGubanov/portfolio-backtester/README.md

 #### Indicator
 Indicators are statistics used to measure current conditions as well as to forecast financial or economic trends. http://www.investopedia.com/terms/i/indicator.asp

-#### SMA (Simple Moving Average)####
+#### SMA (Simple Moving Average)
 Always has a period (number of days, X) associated with it.
 The average price for a stock over the last X days.
 Typically used to quantify trends. http://www.investopedia.com/terms/s/sma.asp

+#### EMA (Exponential Moving Average)
-**_EMA (Exponential Moving Average)_**: Always has a period (number of days, X) associated with it.
+Always has a period (number of days, X) associated with it.
 Similar to the SMA, but the weight given to each price goes down exponentially as you go backwards in time.
 Whereas in a SMA, equal weight is given to each day. http://www.investopedia.com/terms/e/ema.asp

-**_MACD (Moving Average Convergence Divergence)_**: Typically has three periods (number of days, X, Y, Z) associated with it.
+#### MACD (Moving Average Convergence Divergence)
+Typically has three periods (number of days, X, Y, Z) associated with it.
 The standard periods are 12, 26, 9, but these can be changed.
 The math is too complicated for this definition, but in general, it tries to quantify the momentum of a stock, rather than the trend, by subtracting a long-term trend from a short-term trend (in an attempt to see the 'net' trend). http://www.investopedia.com/terms/m/macd.asp

+#### Rebalance
-**_Rebalance_**: When you build a portfolio of assets, a standard strategy is to specify weights for each asset (e.g. if you have 4 assets, you might give each a weight of 25% in your portfolio).
+When you build a portfolio of assets, a standard strategy is to specify weights for each asset (e.g. if you have 4 assets, you might give each a weight of 25% in your portfolio).
 However, over time asset values change and these weights/ratios might stray from what you originally specified.
 Rebalancing is simply buying/selling until the original weights/ratios are restored. http://www.investopedia.com/terms/r/rebalancing.asp

-**_[Adjusted] CAGR (Compound Annual Growth Rate)_**: Simply put, this is the average rate at which your portfolio grew every year.
+#### [Adjusted] CAGR (Compound Annual Growth Rate)
+Simply put, this is the average rate at which your portfolio grew every year.
 Adjusted CAGR is applicable only when contributions have been made to the portfolio after its inception; it doesn't include these contributions in the growth and tells you the 'net' growth per year.
 > NOTE: growth is exponential, so this is not total growth divided by years.

 http://www.investopedia.com/terms/c/cagr.asp

+#### Sharpe Ratio
-**_Sharpe Ratio_**: A ratio of returns:volatility.
+A ratio of returns:volatility.
 In other words, a value meant to quantify how much risk you take on per unit of return.
 For example, two portfolios moved up 10% in a year, but the first moved drastically up and down along the way, while another moved in a straight line.
 The former is very volatile and would have a low ratio, while the latter is not volatile and would have a higher ratio.
 Typically, higher is better. http://www.investopedia.com/terms/s/sharperatio.asp

+#### Sortino Ratio
-**_Sortino Ratio_**: A ratio of returns:negative volatility.
+A ratio of returns:negative volatility.
 Similar to Sharpe, but this ignores volatility in the positive direction, since drastic upward moves are considered good. http://www.investopedia.com/terms/s/sortinoratio.asp

+#### Drawdown
-**_Drawdown_**: A percent change between a peak and a valley on a chart.
+A percent change between a peak and a valley on a chart.
 For our purposes, we care about maximum drawdowns, which is the biggest loss you incur along the way. http://www.investopedia.com/terms/d/drawdown.asp

+#### ETF (Exchange Traded Fund)
-**_ETF (Exchange Traded Fund)_**: For all practical purposes, this is just another stock.
+For all practical purposes, this is just another stock.
 The difference is, ETFs aren't based on spefic companies usually, but rather on and index or collections of companies/commodities/etc., usually based on some criteria. http://www.investopedia.com/terms/e/etf.asp

+#### Leveraged ETF
-**_Leveraged ETF_**: Assume there exists an ETF X. A leveraged ETF based on X would seek to multiply the returns of X by some factor (usually 2 or 3).
+Assume there exists an ETF X. A leveraged ETF based on X would seek to multiply the returns of X by some factor (usually 2 or 3).
 > NOTE: returns can be negative, so multiplying returns is typically considered very risky.

 http://www.investopedia.com/terms/l/leveraged-etf.asp